 The objective of this Project is to facilitate consumer consultation about the Fifth Community Pharmacy Agreement and provide input to inform the negotiations between the Pharmacy Guild of Australia (the Guild) and the Department of Health and Ageing (DoHA).
 The project also aims to provide consumer input to strategies for implementation following the finalisation of the Fifth CPA.

-Subscribe to our newsletter 'Consumers Shaping Health' to keep up to date with what we're doing and how you can best make your voice heard.
-You can also elect to hear from us on upcoming opportunities and events.
+Our monthly newsletter 'Consumers Shaping Health' will keep up to date with our activities and opportunities for you be involved and have your say.
+You can choose to hear from us about new opportunities, events, webinars and more.